0xAX/linux-insides/Interrupts/linux-interrupts-1.md

 The first `irq_stack` field is a 16 kilobytes array.
 Also you can see that `irq_stack_union` contains a structure with the two fields:

 * `gs_base` - The `gs` register always points to the bottom of the `irqstack` union.
 On the `x86_64`, the `gs` register is shared by per-cpu area and stack canary (more about `per-cpu` variables you can read in the special [part](https://0xax.gitbooks.io/linux-insides/content/Concepts/linux-cpu-1.html)).
-All per-cpu symbols are zero based and the `gs` points to the base of the per-cpu area.
+All per-cpu symbols are zero-based and the `gs` points to the base of the per-cpu area.
 You already know that [segmented memory model](http://en.wikipedia.org/wiki/Memory_segmentation) is abolished in the long mode, but we can set the base address for the two segment registers - `fs` and `gs` with the [Model specific registers](http://en.wikipedia.org/wiki/Model-specific_register) and these registers can be still be used as address registers.
 If you remember the first [part](https://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-1.html) of the Linux kernel initialization process, you can remember that we have set the `gs` register:

 ```assembly
 	movl	$MSR_GS_BASE,%ecx